“The Oculus Quest's upcoming finger-tracking feature is more immersive than controllers could ever be.”

 Sound too good to be true?
 It’s not.

 Although Facebook cautioned that hand tracking at this stage is still pre-production beta software, I was able to test how the feature functions on two different demos at Oculus Connect 6 this year.
-The first was a demo called Elixir, developed by Facebook Reality Labs in partnership with Magnopus VR.
+The first was a demo called Elixir, developed by

 In it, I found myself thrust into the world of witchcraft.
 Playing the role of a witch’s apprentice as I learn how to cast spells, the tactile use of my hands made the experience feels more immersive as I navigated around the studio.